 Your weblog's main RSS newsfeed includes all categories, but users can choose to subscribe to specific categories.
-All of the stock Roller weblog templates display a list of your RSS feeds (displayed by the #showRSSLinks () macro), one for all categories and one for each separate category.
+Most of the stock Roller weblog templates display a list of your RSS feeds, one for all categories and one for each separate category.